DTU-MLOPS-12/dtu_mlops_project/reports/README.md

 The third-party framework [TIMM (PyTorch Image Models) from Huggingface](https://github.com/huggingface/pytorch-image-models) was used in our project.
 We used functionality from the package to access a wide variety of models and the ImageNet-1k dataset.
 By doing this, we could quickly experiment with different architectures, sizes and finetune a image classification model for our specific task.

 As a starting point, we used a pre-made `train.py` script from the TIMM codebase, which provides a very high level of parameter customization either through command-line arguments or via a configuration YAML-file specifying the desired parameters.
 This script was modified with additional functionality related to our MLOps pipeline.
 As an example, an option to automatically detect the number of classes in the input data was added, such that a change in the input data would automatically be handled in the model construction.
+Furthermore, we extended the script's logging functionality by adding additional logging of information to Weights & Biases, both related to the model configuration parameters and training metrics.

 ## Coding environment